 Message from the Fire Chief

-Our offices are prepared to answer any questions you may have about fire safety.
-And don’t forget, our Fire Marshal’s office is always available for free smoke alarm installation.
+As always, our offices are prepared to answer any questions you may have about fire safety.
+And don’t forget, our Fire Marshal’s Office (FMO) is always available for free smoke alarm installation.
 The FMO can be reached at 860-291-7405.

 -Chief Kevin Munson

 East Hartford’s got the moves!

 East Hartford High hosted the Central Connecticut Cheer Competition in February.

 Go East Hartford!

 Thank you for your interest in the Town’s newsletter.
 The newsletter will be issued monthly, on the first day of each month.
 In the meantime, please do not hesitate to reach out to my office at 860-291-7200 or by email at firstname.lastname@example.org.
 My door is always open and my staff is equipped and ready to assist you.